nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_configuring.rst

 * :ref:`nrfxlib:zboss` available in nrfxlib, with the OSIF subsystem acting as the linking layer between the ZBOSS stack and |NCS|.
   OSIF implements a series of functions used by ZBOSS and is included in the |NCS|'s Zigbee subsystem.
   The files that handle the OSIF integration are located in :file:`nrf/subsys/zigbee/osif`.

+  * The ZBOSS stack library comes in production and development versions.
+    The production version is enabled by default with the :option:`CONFIG_ZIGBEE_LIBRARY_PRODUCTION` KConfig option.
+    The development version includes additional features in experimental state and can be enabled with the :option:`CONFIG_ZIGBEE_LIBRARY_DEVELOPMENT` KConfig option.
+    For more information, see :ref:`nrfxlib:zboss_configuration`.

-* :ref:`zephyr:ieee802154_interface` radio driver - This library is automatically enabled when working with Zigbee on Nordic Semiconductor's Development Kits.
+* :ref:`zephyr:ieee802154_interface` radio driver - This library is automatically enabled when working with Zigbee on Nordic Semiconductor's development kits.

 .. _zigbee_ug_configuration: